 Find a side gig to supplement your primary source of income.
 Whether it’s guest writing articles for a publication, consulting for a company, or even pursuing an entrepreneurial venture: side gig’s are a fantastic way to increase your income (and you might be surprised by the opportunities to earn extra money doing something you’d do for free anyway).

-tl;dr – Here’s Our Top 5 Suggestions for Overcoming Veterinary School Debt:
+tl;dr – Here’s Our Top 5 Suggestions for Overcoming Veterinary Student Debt:

 - Try to find a school close to home

 - Take a proactive approach to your finances: start early, educate yourself, and check-in regularly